About This Site

 Actually if they change at all, they only change once a decade.
 Every ten years, Congress goes through a constitutionally required process of re-apportionment and redistricting.
 States with populations that grew significantly over the previous decade usually gain seats, while states with populations that shrank usually lose seats.

-These “votes” are actually co-sponsorships, sign-on letters, or dispatch petitions.
+These “votes” are actually co-sponsorships, sign-on letters, or discharge petitions.
 But even when no votes are cast, the impact on the environment may still be significant.
 Read the description to learn why.